chengdu/Speare/README.md

 Other Builtin Features:
 ------------
 a.
-Run syntax checking and code snippets instantly.<br>
+Run syntax checking and editing code instantly.<br>
 b.
 C and C++ debugging with LLDB.<br>
 c.
 Binary file automatically detection.<br>
 d.
 Automatically detecting file encoding and convert to UTF-8 by default when open file.<br>